coderofsalvation/personality-insights/output.md

 -   `name` (string) is the user-visible name of the consumption preferences category.
 -   `consumption_preferences` is an array of `ConsumptionPreferences` objects that provides results for the individual preferences of the category.

 Each individual preference for a category is described via a `ConsumptionPreferences` object.
-Some categories have only a single preference, others have many more.
+Some categories have only a single preference; other categories have many more.

 -   `consumption_preference_id` (string) is the unique ID of the consumption preference to which the results pertain in the form `consumption_preferences_{preference}`.
 -   `name` (string) is the user-visible name of the consumption preference.